Skip to content

 How It Works

-When syncing the project, the plugin creates a folder at src/swift/[cinteropName] or src/swift/[targetName] if cinteropName is not defined, for example src/swift/iosArm64.
+When syncing the project, the plugin creates the bridge folder at:

 build.gradle.kts